ukceh-rse/rsecon25-bof-ai/submission.md

 >
 > We appreciate that you may not have fully-formed answers to these questions at this stage, but your responses will enable the organisers to support you in delivering a successful presentation.

 - Potential difficulty: breakout rooms that are a mix of in-person and online.
 How do we deal with this?
-Do we a allow it?
+Do we allow it?
-- We will ask participants to raise issues by writing in a section of the hackmd, so that preferential treatment is not given to in-person/more confident people happy to raise their hand and speak up.
+- We will ask participants to raise issues by writing in a section of the Hackmd, so that preferential treatment is not given to in-person/more confident people happy to raise their hand and speak up.

 ## Conference theme